lj020326/pipeline-automation-lib/docs/tutorial-setup.md

 ## Step 4: Add your library to jenkins and test it

-Add your library with the name `pipeline-library-example` and version `master` to the https://jenkins.company.com/job/tutorial/ folder as described in [step 2](#step-2-use-the-library-in-a-job)
+Add your library with the name `pipeline-library-example` and version `main` to the https://jenkins.company.com/job/tutorial/ folder as described in [step 2](#step-2-use-the-library-in-a-job)

 Go to the configuration page of the test job